Sometimes it’s the most underestimated cities and towns that leave the biggest impression on us as a traveler.

 Here are five cities I highly recommend visiting in Chile.

-Santiago: Big City Living
+1. Santiago for Big City Living

 Most of my Chile trip was spent living like a local in Santiago.
 There is so much to do here, I hardly know where to begin.